 The market prices of lead, silver and other metals have experienced significant volatility in recent years.
 Market prices depend upon many factors beyond our control, which include industry specific factors such as supply and demand and the level of customer inventories, as well as factors such as local and world-wide general economic conditions, and disruptions caused by unforeseen domestic or international crisis such as the global outbreak of COVID-19.
-The uncertainties surrounding the market prices of metals and the costs of extraction may adversely affect our ability to operate on a profitable basis.
+The uncertainties surrounding the market prices of metals and the costs of extraction may adversely affect our ability to operate on a profitable basis if our mining exploration proves fruitful.

-Due to the global economic slowdown over recent years, the market prices of lead and copper have generally been declining.
-The price of silver has increased simply because of the investment demand for silver as a safe-haven asset.
+Due to the global economic slowdown and trade conflicts of the past few years, the market prices of metals have generally been weak.
+We believe that the price of silver increased simply because of the investment demand for silver as a safe-haven asset.
 See "Item 4.B.
-INFORMATION ON THE COMPANY - Business Overview - Lead, Silver and Copper Industry and Market" for information on the historical prices in 2019 and prior years.
-The recent global outbreak of COVID-19 has caused disruptions to business activities at all levels and a further slowdown in the PRC as well as global economy.
-Demand from downstream industries has generally been weakened and may further deteriorate, resulting in more extreme volatility and further declines in the market prices of lead, silver and copper.
-In the first five months of 2020, the Shanghai Futures Exchange ("SHFE") lead price hit a high of CNY15,515 (US\$2,228) per ton and a low of CNY12,620 (US\$1,812) per ton, the SHFE silver price reached a high of CNY4,608 (US\$662) per kilogram ("kg") and a low of CNY2,857 (US\$410) per kg, and the SHFE copper price hit a high of CNY49,610 (US\$7,125) per ton and a low of CNY35,300 (US\$5,070) per ton, each reflecting high volatility.
-There remains uncertainty on how soon economic activities in the PRC will rebound to pre-COVID-19 pandemic levels.
-Additionally, the global economy may continue to deteriorate in the future and adversely impact the PRC economy.
-Therefore, demand and price volatility in the commodity markets may continue for a prolonged period or further deteriorate, which may adversely affect our ability to sell minerals from the Moruogu Tong Mine or trade copper ore on a profitable basis.
+INFORMATION ON THE COMPANY - Business Overview - Lead, Silver and Copper Industry and Market" for information on the historical prices in 2020 and prior years.
+The global outbreak of COVID-19 in 2020 caused disruptions to business activities at all levels and a slowdown in the PRC as well as global economy.
+The PRC was the first major economy to recover from the pandemic and the only one to report positive economic growth in 2020.
+Investment, supply and demand in the metals industry was initially weak and later gradually recovered as the economy and expectations improved, resulting in high volatility in the market prices of lead, silver and copper.
+In 2020, the Shanghai Futures Exchange ("SHFE") lead price hit a low of CNY12,620 (US\$1,932) per ton and a high of CNY16,585 (US\$2,540) per ton, the SHFE silver price reached a low of CNY2,857 (US\$437) per kilogram ("kg") and a high of CNY6,877 (US\$1,053) per kg, and the SHFE copper price hit a low of CNY35,300 (US\$5,405) per ton and a high of CNY59,640 (US\$9,132) per ton, each reflecting high volatility.
+The extent to which demand will be supported in the future is highly uncertain, as there remains uncertainty on how soon the COVID-19 pandemic will be controlled globally and global economic activities rebound to pre-COVID-19 pandemic levels.
+Any widespread resurgence of COVID-19 or other pandemic in the future could significantly and adversely impact market sentiment and the broader economy.
+Therefore, demand and price volatility in the commodity markets may continue for a prolonged period or further deteriorate, which may adversely affect our ability to sell minerals from the Moruogu Tong Mine on a profitable basis.